December 3, 2024

 It is important to note that the type of shutter you choose can also affect the sizing.
 For example, if you opt for a shutter that mounts on the inside of the window frame, you will need to measure the inside of the frame rather than the outside.
 Additionally, if you choose a shutter with a tilt rod, you will need to factor in the space needed for the rod to operate smoothly.
 Taking these factors into consideration will ensure that your shutters not only fit perfectly, but also function properly.

-See also How to Secure Shutters in High Winds
+See also How to Weatherproof Exterior Shutters

 Tools and Materials Needed for Installation